 When Mennonite Women USA called for an audit of Mennonite institutions in 2009, an opportunity for systemic change was created.
 After an examination of the numbers of women leaders in Mennonite institutions, it was clear that quantitative analysis was not enough.
-Thus the Women in Leadership Project (WLP) was born—an initiative to name and transform sexism in Mennonite Church USA.
+Thus Women in Leadership (WIL) was born.

 Women Doing Theology

 Women Doing Theology conferences flow out of a history of Anabaptist theologians, ministers, teachers, activists, creatives and many others gathering together to do theological work born out of women’s experiences.
 As Anabaptists, we understand that our theology is most fully realized together — sharing and learning from our unique experiences with God and in life.
 Our theology is enriched and more deeply grounded as we listen, hold space, challenge, come into new awareness and practice presence together.
 The WIL began organizing Women Doing Theology conferences in 2014 and since that time, has hosted one every other year.
 Make plans to attend WDT18, Nov.
 8-10, 2018.

 I’ve Got the Power!
 Naming and reclaiming power as a force for good, an essay collection from the 2016 Women Doing Theology Conference.

 | Linda Gehman Peachey is a freelance writer living in Lancaster, Pennsylvania.